 Your body has a need for relief from the heat.
 Should you a) go back to your air-conditioned car and sit in comfort for the rest of the event? b) see if you can get enough people to join you going indoors? or c) find a cool drink to help with your discomfort while admiring what great surroundings you are in to help take your mind off of the heat?

-Choosing option a) satisfies your bodily need, thus you achieve happiness of the body, but your happiness of the mind suffers because you will not be there to hear when you win the prize, and your happiness of the heart suffers because you are missing the companionship of your old classmates.
+Choosing option a) satisfies your bodily need, thus you achieve happiness of the body, but your happiness of the mind suffers because you will not be there to hear if you win the prize, and your happiness of the heart suffers because you are missing the companionship of your old classmates.
 This choice creates happiness of the body (the lowest level of happiness) at the expense of happiness of the mind and happiness of the heart.
 In choosing to satisfy the body need only, your attitude prevents you from becoming happier.

 Choosing option b) may get the party moved indoors, creating happiness of the body, and your peers respect your opinion because they followed you inside, creating happiness of the mind.
 But you will certainly dishonor the organizers for their failure in planning the event.
 In doing so, you lose happiness of the heart because you failed to make them happy.
 This choice creates happiness of the body and mind only.
 Again, your attitude prevents you from becoming happier.

 Choosing option c) produces the highest level of happiness in you and others.
 You are uncomfortable, but the cool drink brings some happiness of the body.
 You challenge yourself to ignore the heat, and you obtain happiness of the mind when you don't let it bother you.
 You see the bulletin board full of pictures, and are delighted to tell everyone how stately and matured they have become, because you really are happy for them, bringing you happiness of the heart.
 This option creates minimal happiness of the body, but a good amount of happiness of the mind and a great amount of happiness of the heart.